-Next, we compare the three methods on real data.
+We now compare the three methods on a real data set.
 The \texttt{ELEC2} data set\footnote{Data was obtained from \url{https://www.kaggle.com/yashsharan/the-elec2-data set}.} \citep{harries1999splice} tracks electricity usage and pricing in the states of New South Wales and Victoria in Australia, every 30 minutes over a 2.5 year period in 1996--1999.
 (This data set was previously analyzed by \cite{vovk2021protected} in the context of conformal prediction, finding distribution drift that violated exchangeability.)

 For our experiment, we use four covariates: \texttt{nswprice} and \texttt{vicprice}, the price of electricity in each of the two states, and \texttt{nswdemand} and \texttt{vicdemand}, the usage demand in each of the two states.
 Our response variable is \texttt{transfer}, the quantity of electricity transferred between the two states.
 We work with a subset of the data, keeping only those observations in the time range 9:00am--12:00pm (aiming to remove daily fluctuation effects), and discarding an initial stretch of time during which the value \texttt{transfer} is constant.
 After these steps, we have $N=3444$ time points.
-We then implement the same three methods as in the simulations (CP+LS, nex-CP+LS, and nex-CP+WLS), using the exact same definitions and settings as before.
+We then implement the same three methods as in the simulations (CP+LS, NexCP+LS, and NexCP+WLS), using the exact same definitions and settings as before.

 Our goal is to examine how distribution drift over the duration of this 2.5 year period will affect each of the three methods.
-As a sort of ``control group'', we also perform the experiment with a permuted version of this same data set---we draw a permutation $\pi$ on $[N]$ uniformly at random, and then repeat the same experiment on the permuted data set $(X_{\pi(1)},Y_{\pi(1)}),\dots,(X_{\pi(N)},Y_{\pi(N)})$.
+As a sort of ``control group'', we also perform the experiment with a permuted version of this same data set---we draw a permutation $\pi$ on $[N]$ uniformly at random, and then repeat the same experiment on the permuted data set \smash{$(X_{\pi(1)},Y_{\pi(1)}),\dots,(X_{\pi(N)},Y_{\pi(N)})$}.
 The random permutation ensures that the distribution of this data set now satisfies exchangeability.